 To date, potential purchasers have been wavering between the Redmi Note 7 and Mi A3 at the low end, and the Mi 9T, Mi 9T Pro and Mi 9 SE at slightly higher prices - each with cost-benefit ratios Great in its own right.
 Today, the Mi 9 Lite, which is the European incarnation for the Mi CC9, and the Redmi Note 8 Pro, which is trying to jump the old and popular brand to a new level of capabilities and qualities, should also be added to this list.

-In the left corner, the Mi 9 Lite stands in one and only version with Samsung's 6.39 Super AMOLED 2,340 × 1,080 pixel resolution, chip Qualcomm's octagonal Snapdragon 710 memory, 6GB dynamic memory, 128GB internal storage volume with fast expandable UFS 2.1 standard with microSD cards, under-screen fingerprint scanner, Android Pie system with MIUI 10 interface, chip NFC Built-in, built-in infrared transmitter, FM radio receiver, slot for headphones And a built-in 4,030mAh battery with support for charging up to 4.0 watts Quick Charge 27 Plus.
+In the left corner is the 9 Lite Mi in a single version with Samsung's 6.39 2,340 × 1,080 Super AMOLED screen, chip Qualcomm's octagonal Snapdragon 710 memory, 6GB dynamic memory, 128GB internal storage volume with fast expandable UFS 2.1 standard with microSD cards, under-screen fingerprint scanner, Android Pie system with MIUI 10 interface, chip NFC Built-in, built-in infrared transmitter, FM radio receiver, slot for headphones And a built-in 4,030mAh battery with support for charging up to 4.0 watts Quick Charge 27 Plus.

 The device offers a familiar triangular array of cameras with a main 48 megapixel unit, a wide-angle 8 megapixel unit and a standing 2 megapixel sensor, as well as an 32 megapixel selfie camera on the front.
 It is being offered in black only in the country for now, unfortunately - and at an impressive NIS 1,500 price, which may become even worse later thanks to parallel importers trying to challenge the official local representative.